 If you’ve learned to know me, you know this game couldn’t be missing.
 Although I admit I (still) have not played this game with the kids, I do enjoy taking this game out on an all-adult night after a good round of beer and pizza, either at home or when on the go!

-This thought-provoking game has quickly turned into one of my favorite (I love it as much as Uno, for what it can count, although it’s a totally different kind of fun, I have to reckon!
+This thought-provoking game has quickly turned into one of my favorites (I love it as much as Uno, for what it can count, although it’s a different kind of fun, I have to reckon!

 Yes, it can be vulgar, obscene, and not for everyone… I AM WARNING YOU!
 But it does open channels for honest confrontation about almost any subject: politics, sex, justice… society in a nutshell, and human nature.

 I do see myself taking this game out in the future to play with my kids, no taboos admitted.
-I envision a great opportunity to learn, to discuss ideas, and to communicate for the whole family.
+I envision a great opportunity to learn, discuss ideas, and communicate with the whole family.